monika-2906-git/codsoft-calculator-code/README.md

 Basic Calculator Web App

-A simple and responsive Basic Calculator built using HTML, CSS, and JavaScript.
+A simple and responsive Basic Calculator built using HTML, CSS.
 This project performs standard arithmetic operations with a clean and user-friendly interface.

 📌 Project Overview